derekk024/derekk024.github.io/README.md

 Personal portfolio site for selected projects in quantitative research, software engineering, and machine learning.

+Hi I'm Frank Kronewitter.
 I’m a Computer Science & Mathematics student at UCLA.
 I like building end-to-end systems to solve problems.

 ## What you’ll find here
 - Selected projects from my resume (public writeups + limited code where appropriate)